Home | Volume 48 | Article number 21

 Authors' contributions Up Down

 Conception and study design: Mohamed Azhari and Oussama Bentahar.
 Data collection: Mohamed Azhari, Abdoulmajid Habibou and Oussama Bentahar.
 Data analysis and interpretation: Mohamed Azhari and Abdoulmajid Habibou.
 Manuscript drafting: Mohamed Azhari and Abdoulmajid Habibou.
 Manuscript revision: Mohamed Azhari.
 Guarantor of the study: Mohamed Azhari.
-All authors approved the final version of the manuscript.
 All authors have made substantial contributions to this work, including drafting the manuscript and revising it.
+All authors read and approved the final version of the manuscript.

 Acknowledgments Up Down